MrHaila/haila-fi/README.md

 ### Build

-1. `npm run build` to build to /dist
+1. `npm run build` to build to /dist

 ## License

 MIT License for my original content.
+Bits and bobs from other people documented in the sources.